Cottage transfers: Advice before action

 Where a parent places property in joint names with an adult child, that child is presumed to hold the property in trust for the parent’s estate and will be required to deal with the property as an estate asset, and the child does not take the property as the surviving joint tenant unless it can be shown that the parent intended the child to take the property on the parent’s death.
 Where property is transferred to only one or some of a parent’s children, care should be taken that the parent’s intentions in this regard are clearly documented and understood by all children at the time of the transfer of the property so that disputes after the parent’s death might be more easily avoided.

 Issues concerning sharing of property with a spouse or common-law partner of an owner on separation should also be considered prior to a transfer of a cottage into joint names.
-While in Manitoba, gifts and inheritances are generally not shareable in the event of a relationship breakdown, if the cottage is considered a family asset or a gift intended to benefit the spouse or common-law partner of a transferee child, the child’s interest in the family cottage may be shareable should the child and his or her spouse or common-law partner separate.
+While in Manitoba, gifts and inheritances are generally not shareable in the event of a relationship breakdown, if the cottage is considered a family asset or a gift intended to benefit the spouse or common-law partner of a transferee child, the child’s interest in the family cottage may be shareable should the child and their spouse or common-law partner separate.